 among the Sargent crabapple trees coloured with azalea and deutzia,

-a man on a beautifully crafted wooden ladder greets you.
-He was pruning the crabapple trees.
+you see a man on a beautifully crafted wooden ladder and you greet each other.
+He is pruning the crabapple trees.
 He reminds you of the sycamore tree in the park.

 On your way to cross the street which separates garden and park, you step carefully around the dark domain of a tree which puts down multiple trunks.